-- Transparency openness in decision-making - Access to information accurate, effective and open communication - Access to justice fair mechanism for accountability and protecting rights - Public participation genuine involvement in decision-making - Coherence a consistent approach - Subsidiarity decisions taken at the lowest appropriate level - Respect for human rights interwoven with 'good' environmental governance - Accountability for economic, social and environmental performance - Rule of Law fair, transparent and consistent enforcement of legal provisions at all levels. - Promoting gender equality and empowerment of women is seen as an integral element of the good governance principles and is a cross-cutting theme in all of IUCN's work.
+- Transparency openness in decision making; - Access to information accurate, effective and open communication; - Access to justice fair mechanisms for accountability and protecting rights; - Public participation genuine involvement in decision making; - Coherence a consistent approach; - Subsidiarity decisions taken at the lowest appropriate level; - Respect for human rights interwoven with good environmental governance; - Accountability for economic, social and environmental performance; and - Rule of law fair, transparent and consistent enforcement of legal provisions at all levels.22 - Promoting gender equality and empowerment of women is seen as an integral element of the good governance principles and is a cross-cutting theme in all of IUCN's work.

-Good natural resources governance is key to sustainable development.
-Good governance around natural resources is at the heart of IUCN"s contribution to sustainable development to ensure that decisions that affect natural resources at local, national, bilateral and multilateral levels are well-informed, implemented equitably and are gender responsive.
-Good governance allows for partnerships between governments, civil society, indigenous peoples, local communities and the private sector that respect the different roles and responsibilities and that lead to positive social and conservation outcomes.
-When the outcomes are not those expected, good governance allows for the appropriate accountability systems to address failures and non- desirable behaviors.
+Good natural resource governance is key to sustainable development.
+Good governance around natural resources is at the heart of IUCN's contribution to sustainable development to ensure that decisions that affect natural resources at local, national, bilateral and multilateral levels are well-informed, implemented equitably and are gender responsive.
+Good governance allows for partnerships between governments, civil society, indigenous peoples, local communities and the private sector that respect differing roles and responsibilities and that lead to positive social and conservation outcomes.
+When the outcomes are not those anticipated, good governance allows for appropriate accountability systems to address failures and non-desirable behaviours.